 Sony RX10 III versus Sony RX10 II

-The Sony Cyber-shot DSC-RX10 III and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were officially introduced, respectively, in March 2016 and June 2015.
+The Sony Cyber-shot DSC-RX10 III and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were announced, respectively, in March 2016 and June 2015.
 Both the RX10 III and the RX10 II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.